The Psychology of Colors in branding and marketing communications

 Yellow

-Yellow shows optimism, joy, happiness but also deception.
-Yellow is mainly targeted at children in advertising, not least because it is the first color to which children respond, according to experts.
-Like red, yellow is often associated with food and has been incorporated into the logos of brands such as Lay's, Maggi and the aforementioned McDonald's and Burger King.
+Yellow shows optimism, joy, and happiness.
+According to experts, in advertising, yellow is mainly targeted at children.
+Similar to the red color, yellow is often associated with food and has been used in the logos of famous brands like McDonald's and Burger King.

 Green